-Over the next few years, the Dunedin City Council is undertaking construction work in the central city so that our much loved George Street can become ‘Totally Georgeous’.
+The Dunedin City Council is currently undertaking construction work in the central city so that our much loved George Street can become ‘Totally Georgeous’.

 This revitalisation includes new paving, street furniture, lighting and public art, so we will have a more vibrant central city.